cpchalk/gpcheckx/README.md

 to the current word difference set in the hope that the word acceptor built from this larger set becomes 'small'.

-See the 'Adding Diagonals' section below.
+See the 'Using diagonals' section below.

 gpcheckx is run iteratively using the accumulated information from previous runs.
 It finally finishes